 Detective Columbo always scratched his head and asked a lot of questions.
-A good performance improvement facilitator does the same.
-Good facilitators often suspect critical issues lie underneath the surface and direct questions accordingly.
+A good mapping facilitator does the same.
+Good facilitators often suspect where the critical issues lie and direct questions accordingly.

 Detective Columbo "There are a couple of loose ends I'd like to tie up.
 Nothing important you understand."